 Absence of a migration plan

-Without an accurate plan of migration this action can only make a hole in your pocket.
-Sometimes really deep and wide one.)
+Without an accurate plan of migration, this action can only make a hole in your pocket.
+Sometimes really deep and wide ones.)

 Absence of an application dependencies scheme

-Moreover when you perform server migration you expect that your website/application will work same or even better on a new server.
-But how can you make it work if you don’t have a scheme of dependencies.
-The thing is that besides just regular move of the data and services you have to do some re-configuration of the services involved in the work of your app / website.
-Without that all you’ll receive after the transfer – huge and volumed crackle which your project will go down with.
+Moreover, when you perform server migration you expect that your website/application will work the same or even better on a new server.
+But how can you make it work if you don’t have a scheme of dependencies?
+The thing is that besides just regular movement of the data and services you have to do some re-configuration of the services involved in the work of your app/website.
+Without that all you’ll receive after the transfer - a huge and volumed crackle which your project will go down with.